They handed down the Budget. Here’s your share of the $786.6 billion bill.

 The cost base is indexed up 3% a year for inflation before tax is worked out.

-Tax basis.
-Resident income tax on 2026-27 post-Budget rates, plus the 2% Medicare levy, the new minimum 30% effective tax on capital gains, the company tax rate, and GST.
+Australian tax basis.
+Resident income tax on 2026-27 post-Budget rates after the low income tax offset (LITO), plus the Medicare levy (2%, with the low-income shade-in), the new minimum 30% effective tax on capital gains, the company tax rate (25% under $50m turnover, 30% above), and GST on spending.
+Capital gains use the new post-Budget rules — the 50% CGT discount is replaced by cost-base indexation (3%/yr) and a 30% minimum effective rate, so figures here will differ from calculators still using the old 50% discount.
 Spending shares use the 2025-26 Budget.
 The 10-year and 30-year columns assume today’s tax level, held flat.

 This tool gives general information only.
 It is not tax or financial advice — talk to a registered tax agent about your own situation.